 Within the safe, supportive environment of a rehab facility, program participants work with addiction treatment counselors during both group and individual therapy sessions.
 Understanding what psychotherapy is can help you choose an addiction treatment center that will help you heal.
-Psychotherapy is an approach to addiction treatment that can help you work through the underlying causes of substance abuse and develop healthy coping skills for the future.
+Soledad House’s psychotherapy in California offers an approach to addiction treatment that can help you work through the underlying causes of substance abuse and develop healthy coping skills for the future.

 Reach out to a recovery center near you today if you’re ready to take your life back from substance abuse.